Skip to Content

 4. maintain:

 I think it’s because I subconsciously tap dance and just rip my soles to shreds.
 I will go to the cobbler and get an additional sole placed on the bottom of the shoes.
-This makes sure that my original sole stays intact, allowing my shoes to last much longer.
+This allows the original sole to stay intact, allowing my shoes to last much longer.

 • I try to catch holes when they’re small.